Please call 800-633-7377 for a personal consultation between 8:30 a.m. and 5 p.m. Monday through Friday.

 Lung cancer is the #1 cancer killer in America, claiming more lives than colorectal, breast, pancreatic and prostate cancer combined.
 Without early detection screening, more than 95 percent of lung cancer patients eventually die from their lung cancer, usually within a few years of when they are diagnosed.

-Since 2000, Beaumont has also been affiliated with the National Cancer Institutes Community Clinical Oncology Program (CCOP), a special designation awarded to fewer than 50 sites nationally.
-Participation with CCOP allows eligible patients to enroll in cutting-edge clinical trials without leaving their own community.
+Beaumont’s clinical trials are so well respected that the National Cancer Institute (NCI) has designated the hospital as a Community Oncology Research Program.
+Participation with the Community Oncology Research Program allows eligible patients to enroll in cutting-edge clinical trials without leaving their own community.
 Ongoing studies research better methods of preventing, diagnosing and treating lung cancer.

 Beaumont doctors from all cancer disciplines will work together to provide you with the most advanced treatment options, which might include the opportunity to participate in one of the many clinical trials available at Beaumont.